lndecastro/AICofounder/EAIBS/Module2_Customer_Idea_Discovery.md

 Create a mind map outline for my company concept: [your concept].
 Start from the central idea and expand into at least 4 main branches (e.g., customer segments, solution features, revenue models, partnerships).
 Under each branch, suggest 3–4 sub-ideas.
 Use indented text to represent the hierarchy.
+Draw the mind map.
 ```

 #### Cross-Industry Analogy